drzeday/client-voice-review-view.and.data.api/README.md

 npm install
 ```
 This will install the following node.js modules in the project:
 - express
 - request
 - serve-favicon
 - body-parser
 - mongodb
 - multipart
 - bson

 * Install [MongoDB](http://www.mongodb.org/) on your machine.
 Assume MongoDB 3.0 has been installed at C:\Program Files\MongoDB\.
 - Create a database folder C:\Program Files\MongoDB\testdb.
-- Open command prompt window with administrater prevelidge.
+- Open command prompt window with administrator privilege.
 Switch to the directory C:\Program Files\MongoDB\Server\3.0\bin.
 Run the command as below.
 In default, the port for MongoDB is 27017. <br/>
   ```
   mongod --dbpath="C:\Program Files\MongoDB\testdb"
   ```
   ![alt tag](https://github.com/Developer-Autodesk/client-voice-review-view.and.data.api/blob/master/help/start-mongo.png)

-- Open one more command prompt window with administrater prevelidge.
+- Open one more command prompt window with administrator privilege.
 Switch to the directory C:\Program Files\MongoDB\Server\3.0\bin.
 Run the command as below.
 MongoDB context will start. <br/>
   ```
   mongo
   ```